Mapping Scientific Literature with Large Language Models and Topic Modeling: Discussion

 \subsection{Cross-Topic Connections in Engineering Research}

-Contrary to criticisms that PNAS underrepresents engineering \cite{milojević_nature-science_2020}, this analysis shows its importance in adjacent domains through secondary cross-topic connections.
-The relationships between abstract-level topics and their corresponding full-text segments were captured in a bipartite graph, represented by an asymmetric adjacency matrix (\hyperref[tab:adjaceny_mat]{Appendix, Table \ref{tab:adjaceny_mat}}).
-This structure revealed a complex network of connections that mirrored and expanded upon the insights from the journal’s original dual-classification system.
+While the primary analyses evaluated the quality and coherence of the generated topics, it is equally important to examine how these topics interact across the corpus.
+Contrary to criticisms that PNAS underrepresents engineering \cite{milojević_nature-science_2020}, the secondary, full-text analysis reveals its strong presence within adjacent domains through cross-topic relationships.
+Connections between abstract-level topics and their corresponding full-text segments were represented as a bipartite graph using an asymmetric adjacency matrix (\hyperref[tab:adjaceny_mat]{Appendix, Table \ref{tab:adjaceny_mat}}).
+This structure revealed a complex network of relationships that mirrored and expanded upon the insights from the journal's original dual-classification system.

-Based on abstracts alone, the PNAS system identifies Tissue Engineering as a dually published topic (\hyperref[tab:duality]{Table \ref{tab:duality}}) – obtaining a high precision (73.8\%) and recall (28.6\%).
-The LLM-based analysis independently affirmed this, positioning Tissue Engineering (and stem cell behavior) as a central hub in PNAS Engineering that connects multiple domains.
-Such qualitative alignment is supported by the quantitative, corpus-level analysis.
-The journal’s baseline dual-classification rate for engineering was 44.3\%; remarkably, the secondary full-text classification assigned a similar proportion of multi-labeled segments (42.5\%, 21,074 segments) to topics associated with high duality (“Very High” and “High” lift).
-The remaining 57.5\% of text was more engineering-centered and less likely to be dually classified under the original schema, all autonomously revealed by the proposed method.
+To demonstrate, the LLM-generated category of Tissue Engineering emerged as a highly cross-topic field relative to the PNAS dual-classification proxy (\hyperref[tab:duality]{Table \ref{tab:duality}}), achieving high precision (73.8\%) and recall (28.6\%).
+The secondary classification analysis independently reinforced this finding, positioning Tissue Engineering as a central hub connecting multiple research domains.
+This qualitative observation is further supported by corpus-level statistics: while the journal's baseline dual-classification rate for engineering articles is 44.3\%, the full-text analysis assigned a comparable proportion of segments to multiple topics (42.5\%, 21,074 segments) associated with high-duality categories (“Very High” and “High” lift).
+The remaining 57.5\% of segments were concentrated in more engineering-centered topics that are less frequently dually classified under the original PNAS taxonomy.